The Box (Australian TV series): Storylines

 The Box presented various fictional programs produced by UCV-12 that mirrored real-life Australian programs.
-Police procedural Manhunt, which was lumbered with dim and accident-prone lead actor Tony Wild (Ken James), was much like the police series produced by Crawfords at that time.
+Police procedural Manhunt, which was lumbered with dim, self-obsessed and accident-prone (but popular) lead actor Tony Wild (Ken James), parodied the police series produced by Crawfords at that time.
 Variety program Big Night Out was an In Melbourne Tonight style production.
-Aborted medical drama Mercy Flight seemed connected to early British series The Flying Doctor (1959).
+Medical drama Mercy Flight, discontinued following critics' condemnation, seemed connected to early British series The Flying Doctor (1959).
 Other programs produced by the station included children's show Holliday Farm and later, period drama Gully Rider.
-A flyer in the production office, often seen in the first year, advertised an otherwise undiscussed program, Slattery's People.
+A flyer in the first production office for the channel, often seen in 1974-75, advertised an otherwise undiscussed program, Slattery's People.

 The initial episodes of The Box emphasised sex, scandal, the political machinations of station personnel, and featured several nude scenes.
 The first episode showed a sexy young woman named Felicity (played by 20-year-old Helen Hemingway) seducing Big Night Out host Gary Burke (Peter Regan).
 Felicity then announced she was a 15-year-old schoolgirl, causing the station to try to avoid the scandal.
 Scheming bisexual television magazine journalist Vicki Stafford (Judy Nunn) exploited the situation and had Felicity pose for a nude centrefold with Tony Wild.
 Vicki also kissed Felicity, in Australian TV's first ever lesbian kiss.
-Felicity was soon revealed to be over 18, and schemed her way into the station to appear on Big Night Out and thence an international career as a porn star.
-Vicki soon switched to working for the station, producing and presenting daytime chat show Girl Talk before hitting the big time with evening current affairs series Newsmakers.
+Felicity was soon revealed to be over 18, and schemed her way into the station to appear on Big Night Out before leaving for an international career as a porn star.
+She returned the following year to attempt to buy the channel: she had become a major shareholder and almost squeezed Sir Henry out of his position as chairman.
+Vicki soon switched to working for the station, producing and presenting daytime chat show Girl Talk, briefly hosting Big Night Out, working in publicity while appearing as the 'Wicked Witch' in the children's show Kiddie's Corner before hitting the big time with evening current affairs series Newsmakers.

-The Box featured an openly gay television producer, the flamboyant Lee Whiteman (Paul Karo), and garrulous tea lady Mrs. Hopkins (Lois Ramsey).
-Mrs. Hopkins' son Wayne (Bruce Kilpatrick) was released from prison during the show's first year.
+The Box featured an openly gay television producer (and sometime children's television performer), the flamboyant Lee Whiteman (Paul Karo) who had an uneven relationship with garrulous tea lady Mrs. Hopkins (Lois Ramsey).
+Mrs. Hopkins' son Wayne (Bruce Kilpatrick) was released from prison - he had been falsely convicted - during the show's first year.
 When he fell in love with Lee, Mrs. Hopkins was forced to accept that her son was a homosexual.
-Lee also clashed with Gary Burke upon taking over as producer of Big Night Out.
-Gary continually schemed to retain his position on the show.
+Dismissed from the channel, Wayne left Melbourne for Port Campbell where he was thought to have committed suicide; it was later revealed he had died saving another man from drowning.
+Mrs. Hopkins initially blamed Lee for her son's death but later came to accept they both loved Wayne.